ADB991/academic-kickstart/content/sample/index.md

 # Optional header image (relative to `static/img/` folder).
 header:
-  caption: "Can you see this pic?"
+  caption: "You can see this pic!"
   image: "graph.png"
 ---